-11.0 Procedures and Instructions
+11. Procedures and Instructions

+A designated person must have responsibility for the implementation of the requirements of this Transport Code.
+This person must have the skills necessary to effectively implement the requirements of this Transport Code.

+12. Complaints

-- a) A designated person must have responsibility for the implementation of the requirements of this Transport Code.
-This person must have the skills necessary to effectively implement the requirements of this Transport Code. - b) The designated person must ensure that all staff covered by the scope of this Transport Code is provided with written instructions that confirm their duties and the procedures.
+a) There must be a formal system for registering and processing complaints relating to any CoR related activities.
+Complaints must be assessed, and corrective action taken where necessary. b) The designated person must ensure that all staff covered by the scope of this Transport Code is provided with written instructions that confirm their duties and the procedures.
 Procedures must be periodically reviewed, amended where necessary and re-issued to ensure that they remain current and effective.

-12.0 Complaints

-- a) There must be a formal system for registering and processing complaints relating to any CoR related activities.
-Complaints must be assessed, and corrective action taken where necessary. - b) Where the GTA Grain Transport Contract is used, or any other contract citing the GTA Trade Rules, the GTA Dispute Resolution Rules will be the mechanism for resolving contractual disputes.
+b) Where the GTA Grain Transport Contract is used, or any other contract citing the GTA Trade Rules, the GTA Dispute Resolution Rules will be the mechanism for resolving contractual disputes.
 The GTA Dispute Resolution process will be available to the Parties.

-13.0 Administration of the Code
+13. Administration of the Code